NDS Company Narrative

 NDS’s diverse program portfolio also includes downtown revitalization, economic development, financing and job creation, revolving loan fund administration, project administration, and grant implementation.
 This diversity has given NDS the capacity to play a key role in the revitalization of the Barberton, Garrettsville, and Ravenna downtowns and impact countless other communities.

 NDS accomplishes each community’s goals exclusively through forming partnerships with local banks, political jurisdictions, the State of Ohio, USDA Rural Development, the Department of Housing and Urban Development, NeighborWorks America, homeowners, and other private nonprofit and for profit stakeholders.

 We encourage any city or county officials to contact us for more information.

-The mission of the NDS is to revitalize neighborhoods and communities, primarily for the benefit of low and moderate-income households through the provision and/or promotion of affordable housing, environmental sustainability, community and economic development, job-creation, and multi-discipline art as a community development catalyst.
+To revitalize neighborhoods and communities primarily for the benefit of low and moderate income households through the multi-state provision (statewide in Ohio) and/or promotion of affordable housing, community and economic development, job creation, and mental health, addiction and recovery services.